raspberrypi/documentation/remote-access/vnc/README.md

 ## Creating a virtual desktop

-If your Raspberry Pi is headless (i.e. not plugged into a monitor) or controlling a robot, it is unlikely to be running a graphical desktop.
+If your Raspberry Pi is headless (i.e. not plugged into a monitor) or controlling a robot, it may not be running a graphical desktop.
+You can change this by always booting into a desktop by changing this option in **`raspi-config` > Boot options -> Desktop / CLI** and choose a desktop option.
+The same can be done graphically on the desktop by going to **Raspberry Pi Configuration > System > Boot > To Desktop**.

 VNC Server can create a **virtual desktop** for you, giving you graphical remote access on demand.
 This virtual desktop exists only in your Raspberry Pi's memory: